Time In The Sun Might Be The Ultimate “Bio Hack”

 Avoiding the sun may give rise to numerous serious diseases.
 Low sun exposure may be as big a health risk as smoking cigarettes – and the latest research is backing these assertions up, writes Phil Maffetone.

-The big caveat – be very careful not to get burned by the sun.
+Of course one big caveat – be very careful not to get burned by the sun.